 While this research needs to be replicated and extended in larger samples, the research reviewed here reflects tremendous advances that have occurred in developmental neuroscience since the days of the nature-nurture debate.
 They show that biological functions, like neural activity in the brain, are heavily impacted by the environment in which they occur.
 Even more, biological functions are malleable to a greater degree and for a longer period of life than originally thought.
 Many, like myself, hope this means a better understanding of how the brain works, how neural activity develops, and how we might use our growing knowledge to enhance mental health across our lifespans.

-Rebecca Brooker, Ph.D., is an assistant professor at Montana State University's Department of Psychology.
-Her research focuses on anxiety risk in early life, particularly examining attention-related neural circuitry and temperament theory from a developmental psychopathology perspective.
-She completed her graduate training at Pennsylvania State University and was a postdoctoral fellow at the University of Wisconsin—Madison.
-Dr. Brooker actively participates in the Society for Research in Child Development, the Society for Psychophysiological Research, and the International Society for Infant Studies.
+Rebecca Brooker, Ph.D., is an assistant professor in the Department of Psychology at Montana State University.
+She completed her graduate training at Pennsylvania State University and was a postdoctoral fellow in the Department of Psychology at the University of Wisconsin—Madison.
+Dr. Brooker is an active member of the Society for Research in Child Development, the Society for Psychophysiological Research, and the International Society for Infant Studies.